daluj/language-lovers/content/terms.md

 ## 12. Dispute Resolution

 ### 12.1 Governing Law
-- These terms are governed by the laws of the Socialist Republic of Vietnam
+- These terms are governed by the laws of the State of Wyoming, United States
-- Any disputes will be resolved in the competent courts of Ho Chi Minh City, Vietnam
+- Any disputes will be resolved in the state or federal courts located in Wyoming

 ### 12.2 Arbitration
 - For disputes under $10,000, binding arbitration may be required